empathyco/x/packages/search-adapter/README.md

 This is an example of how to use the adapter for searching, but there are other methods which correspond with the features that are currently supported:

 - `getNextQueries`: Given a query, it retrieves a list of common queries that have been made by other users after the first one.
-- `getRecommendations`: Returns popular results.
+- `getTopRecommendations`: Returns popular results.
+- `getSectionRecommendations`: Returns popular results filtered by a section.
+- `getClicksRecommendations`: Returns popular results for a given list of result ids.
+- `getQueriesRecommendations`: Returns popular results for a given list of queries.
+- `getUserRecommendations`: Returns result recommendations specially selected for a user.
 - `getRelatedTags`:  Related tags are used for refining a search.
 E.g You search for *shirt* and a common related tag would be a color, for example *red*.
 - `getSuggestions`: Retrieves query suggestions.
 A query can be passed inside the request parameters, and then the suggestions retrieved will contain that query.
 - `search`: Normal search.
 It can be filtered, sorted and paged.